Make your home more comfortable and efficient for you—and more marketable if you decide to sell it.

 The science behind the upgrade:

-Air-source heat pumps are the Tesla of HVAC technology.
-They’re one of the best HVAC systems available for energy-efficient home improvements that can increase your home value.
-Homes for sale that have an air-source heat pump enjoy a 4.3–7.1% price premium on average, according to Nature Energy.
+Air-source heat pumps are the most efficient way to heat and cool your home—we’d even argue they’re the best HVAC system for most houses.
+Homes that have an air-source heat pump enjoy a 4.3–7.1% price premium on average when they’re sold, according to Nature Energy.
 (That comes out to about $10,400–17,000!)

 And they’re two appliances in one: Heat pumps work to both heat and cool your home.

 In the summer, they move warm air from your home to the outdoors while circulating cool air; and in the winter, they pull in heat from the outside into your home to keep you warm.
 (Yes, heat pumps work in freezing temperatures, too.)
 They also work to clean and dehumidify the air in your house.

 “Homeowners who add modern, energy-efficient HVAC systems or cost-saving heat pumps before selling their homes attract and convert more buyers than those who market their houses with no or old HVAC units.”HVAC Boss